LLMs Judging LLMs: A Simplex Perspective: EXPERIMENT CONFIGURATION

 \textbf{Simple Averaging with Bootstrap Confidence Intervals:} This comparator uses the bootstrap approach for population ranks proposed in \cite{Xie2009-wv} to generate confidence intervals for the simple averaging estimate.

-\textbf{Pairwise Comparison Approach: } As a representative pairwise comparison method, we an extension of the Bradley-Terry model with ties \citep{Rao1967-fv}, which estimates candidate ability parameters based on win-loss-tie patterns in pairwise evaluations.
-We calculate confidence intervals for this approach using bootstrap.
+\textbf{Pairwise Comparison Approach: } As a representative pairwise comparison method, an extension of the Bradley-Terry model with ties \citep{Rao1967-fv} is used, which estimates candidate ability parameters based on win-loss-tie patterns in pairwise evaluations.
+Confidence intervals are calculated using the bootstrap.

+\textbf{Prediction-Powered Inference (PPI):} For benchmarks with ground truth labels, PPI \citep{Angelopoulos2023-tv} is implemented as an alternative ranking method.
+PPI uses a small labeled dataset to calibrate predictions from LLM judges on a larger unlabeled dataset, providing statistically valid confidence intervals for candidate rankings.
+The implementation: (i) randomly partitions questions into labeled and unlabeled sets (using 5\% or 10\% labeled fractions), (ii) applies the PPI mean estimator using the \texttt{ppi\_py} library with judge scores converted to a 0-1 scale, and (iii) generates confidence intervals through bootstrap resampling (300 iterations) while maintaining the fixed labeled/unlabeled partition.
+PPI is applied to GPQA, MMLU Pro, and Omni-MATH benchmarks where ground truth answers are available.
+Results for different labeled data fractions are presented in Section~\ref{app:ppi-results}.

-To assess the performance of our framework against these baselines, we use several evaluation metrics.
-We measure the accuracy of ranking estimates using Spearman's rank correlation with ground truth rankings when available.
-The quality of uncertainty quantification is evaluated through coverage rates of 95\% credible/confidence intervals.
-This combination of metrics allows us to evaluate both the point estimate accuracy and the calibration of uncertainty in our framework's predictions, providing a holistic assessment of each methods performance in the evaluation tasks.
+Performance is assessed using Spearman's rank correlation with ground truth rankings when available, and coverage rates of 95\% credible/confidence intervals for uncertainty calibration.
+Together these metrics evaluate both point estimate accuracy and uncertainty calibration across methods.